ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:0322894cdd
-## Soggy Cereal VI - Minimums, Maximums, and Summaries
+## Soggy Cereal 2 - Minimums, Maximums, and Summaries
 Before running any direct comparisons between TechnoCrunch and NeoPuffs, Puritan Wheat Inc. now wants you to get some descriptive about flakes that are just in TechnoCrunch cereal.
 Using the dataframe `Soggy`, determine the following:

 *** =instructions